 How does creatine help you to build muscle?

-Increasing the production of ATP can be described as creatine's primary function during high-intensity exercise.
-However, there are several other ways in which creatine helps us to build muscle.
+Increasing the production of ATP is creatine's primary function during high-intensity exercise.
+However, there are several other ways that creatine helps us to build muscle.
 Creatine:

 - Supports cell hydration.